 For example, C-Spire provides a special scholarship for students who are Computer Science majors and are Mississippi residents every year.
 C-Spire also invites the recipients to have internship in the company.
-NASA scholarship is awarded to senior students with a high GPA.
+NASA scholarship is awarded to undergraduate junior or senior students with a high GPA in the department.
 USDA research/teaching assistantships are available for graduate and undergraduate students in the department.
 Interested students can work in the University Mathematics Center as teaching assistants.
-HBCU Master Program Assistantships are available for graduate students in the department.
+HBCU Master Program assistantships are available for graduate students in the department.